Dangelobast/Sail-The-High-Seas-MegaThrd/README.md

 places where you can find software, books, tools, adult content and much more things that are interesting.
 Beaware, I'm not responsible for any of the links you decide to search, however there are active users which actively check if a site is safe or not.</b></p>
 <p>This information Should be used for informational purposes only, not responsible in you decide to use it for something else.</p>

+<p>Be open to save this to your own device and contribute to the project with any interesting links, websites, tools, addons, extensions, game sites, movies, sports.
+My second GOAL is to achieve an amazing web page including the most information possible with useful stuff.
+Even though this is a copy of <a href="https://www.reddit.com/r/Piracy/wiki/megathread/">https://www.reddit.com/r/Piracy/wiki/megathread/</a> (All Credits to them) We would like to add even more information that may not be on that Megathread and keep updating based on their site too.</p>